What Is Trend Analysis?

 Explainable Machine Learning

-Advanced platforms use explainable ML methods like decision trees that show exactly why a prediction was made.
-You can see the logical path from data to conclusion.
+Advanced platforms use explainable ML methods like J48 decision trees and JRip rule learning—sophisticated machine learning that's fundamentally transparent—so you can see the logical path from data to conclusion.

 Continuous Learning

 The most powerful systems learn from usage.
 When you provide feedback on whether an insight was valuable, the system refines its understanding of your business.
+This is how EZ Corp improved from 70% to 95% accuracy.
+The platform learned their specific business terminology, patterns, and priorities through continuous operation.

 How often should I conduct trend analysis?